 Supporting Renewable World via Green Hosting sales

 Communities who contribute to climate change the least are impacted by its devastating effects first and the most.
-Poor people in developing countries are particularly vulnerable because it is so much more difficult for them to cope and recover after damage caused by severe weather.
-This is why we support clean energy projects via Renewable World.
+People in difficult to reach and low-income areas around the world are particularly vulnerable because it is extremely difficult for them to recover after damage caused by severe weather.
+This is why we support clean energy projects and training via Renewable World.

-As supporters of Renewable World we donate at least 1% from our Green Hosting sales.
-This means that every month we are able to contribute to helping Renewable World provide clean water and renewable energy systems for businesses and homes in some of the poorest communities in the world.
+As supporters of Renewable World we donate at least 1% from our Green Hosting sales every month.
+This means that we are able to contribute to helping Renewable World and the communities they partner with to establish clean water and renewable energy systems for businesses and homes.
+Alongside integrated training programmes the aims of this work is to create long-lasting change, not just the energy solutions themselves but more importantly social change and economic growth.

 Why are these renewable energy projects so important?